SandyRodger/LS170-171/lesson_1.md

 <img width="883" alt="Screenshot 2023-04-07 at 19 07 39" src="https://user-images.githubusercontent.com/78854926/230656671-d0de6d23-1e4b-49d3-b20d-3e82cb6ff8a7.png">
 </p>

-- They send the data on through the coresponding data-port and it shoots along to the intended device.
+- They send the data on through the corresponding data-port and it shoots along to the intended device.
 - A MAC address table might look like this:

  <p align="center">